mohamed-zakariya/backend-cloud/README.md

 # Node.js Application

-A Node.js app for managing a Blog System using Cloud Services.
+A Node.js app for managing a Blog System using Cloud Services (EC2 Instance & RDS).

 Great for testing simple deployments on Cloud.